Itz-Miles/VS-DISCORD/README.md

 Spotlight Search for Terminal.
 ```
 ## Haxe Module Manager
-To install HMM for installing and managing libraries needed for Funkin' Minecraft, run the following command:
+To install HMM for installing and managing libraries needed for VS DISCORD, run the following command:
 `haxelib install hmm`

 To install the libraries listed in hmm.json, run the following command: